-Do you know how to tell a male monarch from a female?
+Do you know how to tell a male from a female monarch?
 If you look at the smaller lower wings of a male monarch, there will be a small black dot in the middle of the wing.
 Female monarchs do not have a dot.

 Monarchs live in Iowa from late May until October, but where do they go during the winter?
 Monarchs do something most insects don’t.
 They migrate!
 Animals that migrate move to a warmer area when the temperature gets cold.
 When the temperature gets warmer, they return.
 Some monarchs have been known to migrate from Canada to Mexico, a distance of 2,000 miles.